 (i) Commission and Fees Income from distribution of financial products (i.e. Mutual Funds, Bonds, Fixed Deposits, Non-convertible Debentures, Portfolio Management Services, AIF etc.)

-(ii) Commission Income from Sale of Properties
+(iii) Commission Income from Sale of Properties.

-Fees on distribution services are recognized at a point in time when the service obligations are completed and when the terms of contracts are fulfilled.
+Commission and Fees Income relating to Distribution of Financial Products: Fees on distribution services are recognized at a point in time when the service obligations are completed and when the terms of contracts are fulfilled.

 Commission Income from Sale of Properties: Brokerage income from sale of non-financial properties is recognised at the point the sale when the performance obligation which gives rise to the commission income is satisfied and when the right to receive the income is established.
 The date of the agreement is considered as point in time when the performance obligation is satisfied.